From Accuracy to Robustness: A Study of Rule- and Model-based Verifiers in Mathematical Reasoning: Training And Evaluation Details of Reinforcement Learning

 \paragraph{Training.} We train our models using the Verl framework~\citep{sheng2024hybridflow}.
 The Training uses a prompt batch size of 1,024, generating 8 rollouts per prompt with a maximum rollout length of 8,192 tokens.
 We apply a mini-batch size of 256 for updates.
 The sampling temperature is set to 1.0 by default.
 Following \citet{yu2025dapo}, we set the \texttt{clip\_high} ratio to 0.28, maintain \texttt{clip\_low} at 0.2, and set the KL coefficient to 0.
 We used the same training prompt as ~\citet{zeng2025simplerl}.

 \paragraph{Evaluation.} We build our evaluation script based on ~\citet{yang2024qwen2math}, using \texttt{temperature} of 1.0 and \texttt{topp} of 0.7 and a maximum generation length of 16K tokens.
 To ensure consistency, we adopt the same prompt template used during training.
-For most benchmarks, we report pass@1 results.
-However, for AIME 2024, which contains fewer problems, we report both pass@1 and average accuracy (avg@32), computed over 32 generated samples per problem.
+For Figure~\ref{fig1:overall}, all benchmarks are evaluated with a single random sampling.
+For AIME 2024 and AMC 2023, we additionally report stable results by averaging over 32 random samplings (Avg@32) in Table~\ref{tab:detailed_perf_rl}.

 \paragraph{Hardware.} We train our models on four nodes, each equipped with 8 H100-80G GPUs, for approximately three days per experimental run.